-Content as a Service is essentially the evolution of how content is managed, stored, and delivered.
+Managed Content as a Service or Content as a Service (CaaS) is the evolution of how content is managed, stored, and delivered.
 It is a service-oriented model where the "Service Provider" delivers the content on-demand to the "Service Consumer" via licensed cloud-based subscription services.

-Simply put, an API-First CMS is a Headless CMS.
-The concept it's built upon is the maintenance of content within a content repository where APIs (like REST and GraphQL) distribute the content to multiple front ends based on how they request what content.
+Simply put, an API-First CMS is a headless CMS.
+It's built upon the concept that content is maintained within a content repository, while APIs (like REST and GraphQL) distribute the content to multiple front ends based on how and what content is requested.

-However, for organizations that depend on delivering cross-platform experiences across multiple channels, especially on a global scale, a Headless CMS grows in importance.
-Since you have complete control over how and where content is delivered, a Headless CMS is usually a preferred option for forward-thinking teams, especially in fast-paced industries.
+However, for organizations that depend on delivering cross-platform experiences across multiple channels, especially on a global scale, a headless CMS grows in importance.
+Since you have complete control over how and where content is delivered, a headless CMS is usually preferred for forward-thinking teams, especially in fast-paced industries.